Deploy Infinite Scale on the Hetzner Cloud

 • If there is no release gap, run the command block once.

-• For any release gap, you must run the command block from above once and set the respective release in the OCIS_DOCKER_TAG before pulling.
-Use no value for the last release, it defaults to latest.
+• * For any release gap, you need to run the command block from above once and set the appropriate release in the OCIS_DOCKER_TAG before pulling.
+Do not use a value for the last release, it defaults to latest.

-• Check if there are any Infinite Scale config changes.
-To do so, run a ocis init --diff plus apply any patches.
-The detailed how-to is described in the Upgrading Infinite Scale guide for 7.0.0.
-When done, bring the deployment up.
+• Check if there are any changes to the Infinite Scale configuration.
+To do this, run an ocis init --diff plus apply any patches.
+The detailed how-to is described in the Upgrading Infinite Scale for 7.0.0.
+When done, restart the deployment.

-• Finally, you can remove any old images if no longer used.
+• Finally, you can remove old images if they are no longer in use.

-Note that we advise to manually check if the deployment source has changed.
-If this is the case, stop the deployment, backup your existing deployment source/configuration and update the deployment sources, then re-apply your configuration settings and bring the deployment up.
+Note that we recommend manually checking to see if the deployment source has changed.
+If it has, stop the deployment, backup your existing deployment source/configuration and update the deployment sources, then reapply your configuration settings and run the deployment.

 Upgrading

-For all major and minor releases including from former rolling to production
+For all Infinite Scale major and minor releases, including previous rolling to production

 • Stop the deployment with: